Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ### Getting Better

-There are a number of possibilities to remove Broken notches from a PC’s gauges of Humanity: Self-help, commitment to a sanatorium, covering traces and conversation with other PCs.
+There are a number of possibilities to remove Broken notches: Self-help, commitment to a sanatorium, covering traces and conversation with other PCs.
+Each time you get rid of one Broken notch, increase your WIL by 1d10.

 [back to index](#index)